Neeraj-Kumar-Coder/100-Days-of-Python/README.md

 - #### Day 066: Got the solution for library management system
 - #### Day 067: Solved "Clear the clutter" exercise using os module
 - #### Day 068: Learned about class methods in python (@classmethod decorator)
+- #### Day 069: Learned about class methods as alternative constructors